-- It is normal to be homesick while adjusting to being away from familiar people and things.
+- It's normal to be homesick while adjusting to being away from familiar people and things.
 Israeli culture may be very different from the culture you are used to.
-If you are feeling overwhelmed, your dorm mother, mashqiach (spiritual counselor), or shana bet (second year) students may be able to share ideas that have helped other students in the past.
-Speak with your parents as well to help determine if you might need additional mental health support. - · Keep in contact with your family, especially if there are, chas v'sholom, terror attacks, to let them know you're okay. - If you or someone you know is suffering from trauma, addiction, or mental health issues, contact Amudim for quidance at amudim.org.il or call 02-374-0175. - If you or someone you know is in a relationship with a friend or mentor that feels unsafe or unhealthy, seek guidance from appropriate school staff members or a trusted adult. - Some schools designate a staff member, perhaps a licensed social worker or psychologist, to deal with emotional or social issues that arise.
-Find out whether someone you trust holds that position in your school and develop a relationship with them. - If you are looking for a therapist, Get Help Israel offers services from English-speaking mental health professionals who are experienced in working with gap-year students.
+If you are feeling overwhelmed, your dorm mother, mashgiach (spiritual counselor), or shana bet (second year) students may be able to share helpful ideas that other students used in the past.
+Also, speak with your parents to help determine if you need additional mental health support. - Keep in contact with your family, especially if there are, chas v'shalom, terror attacks, to let them know you're okay and so that they can provide emotional support. - If you or someone you know is suffering from trauma, addiction, or mental health issues, contact Amudim for guidance at amudim.org.il or call 02-374-0175. - If you or someone you know is in a relationship with a friend or mentor that feels unsafe or unhealthy, seek guidance from appropriate school staff or a trusted adult. - Some schools designate a staff member, or a 12

+- licensed social worker or psychologist, to deal with emotional or social issues that arise.
+Find out whether someone you trust holds that position in your school and develop a relationship with them. - If you are looking for a therapist, contact Get Help Israel for English-speaking mental health professionals experienced in working with gapyear students.
 They can be reached at 072-397-6500.
-Please note they are not an emergency response organization so if needed, see several options on page 35, Important Phone Numbers.
+Please note they are not an emergency response organization so if needed, see several options on page 38, Important Phone Numbers.

-Fire Prevention
+Fire Prevention & Response